hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/service-accounts.html.md

 Team and organization service accounts don't have API tokens by default; you must generate a token before you can use them.

-Like with [user tokens](./users.html#api-tokens), service account tokens are displayed only once when they are created, and are obfuscated thereafter.
+Like with [user tokens][], service account tokens are displayed only once when they are created, and are obfuscated thereafter.
 If the token is lost, it must be regenerated.
 When a token is regenerated, the previous token immediately becomes invalid.

-~> **Important:** Unlike [user tokens][user token], team and organization tokens cannot authenticate with Terraform's `atlas` backend.
-This means they can't be used to run Terraform locally against state stored in TFE, access `terraform_remote_state` data sources during a run, or [migrate local state into TFE](../migrate/index.html).
-If you need to use the `atlas` backend for any reason, use a [user token][].

 [user token]: ./users.html#api-tokens